AI Coding Agents

 What Changed

 The first wave of AI coding tools completed lines or generated snippets.
-The newer wave reads entire projects, operates terminals, edits multiple files, and loops through feedback from compilers, linters, tests, and reviewers.
+The newer wave reads entire projects, operates terminals, edits multiple files, and loops through feedback from compilers, linters, tests, static analyzers, CI, and reviewers.
 The practical shift is from suggestion to execution.

 That shift matters because software is not only text.
-It is a live system with dependencies, hidden conventions, failing tests, build scripts, deployment rules, security boundaries, and institutional memory.
-A coding agent must therefore manage context, not just produce plausible code.
+It is a live system with dependencies, hidden conventions, failing tests, build scripts, deployment rules, security boundaries, issue history, branch policy, and institutional memory.
+A coding agent must therefore manage context and authority, not just produce plausible code.

 Current Examples

 Claude Code.
-Claude Code is Anthropic's coding agent for terminal, IDE, desktop, and browser use.
-Its documentation describes reading codebases, editing files, running commands, creating commits and pull requests, connecting tools through MCP, and running multiple agents or background sessions.
+Claude Code is Anthropic's coding agent for terminal, IDE, desktop, browser, Slack, and GitHub-connected use.
+Its documentation describes reading codebases, editing files, running commands, integrating with development tools, running GitHub Actions workflows, and configuring scopes, permissions, plugins, MCP servers, settings, and subagents.

 Open-source agents.
-OpenHands and related projects show the same pattern in open infrastructure: agents that write code, use a shell, browse, run tests, and expose the scaffolding around model-driven software work.
+OpenHands, SWE-agent, mini-SWE-agent, and related projects show the same pattern in open infrastructure: agents that write code, use a shell, browse, run tests, evaluate on SWE-bench-style tasks, and expose the scaffolding around model-driven software work.

 Benchmarks and Measurement

 By 2026, OpenAI argued that SWE-bench Verified no longer measured frontier autonomous software-engineering capability well enough for model launches.
-Its analysis cited flawed tests that could reject correct submissions and likely exposure of public benchmark problems and solutions during frontier-model training.
+Its analysis cited flawed tests that could reject correct submissions and exposure risk from public benchmark problems and solutions appearing in frontier-model training data.
 The lesson is not that coding benchmarks are useless.
 It is that static public benchmarks become less reliable as models, scaffolds, and training data adapt around them.

 For coding agents, the scaffold matters as much as the model.
 File search, retry policy, test selection, memory, patch application, dependency setup, tool permissions, and reviewer prompts can change outcomes.
 A benchmark score may measure the whole agent system rather than a model alone.

-Useful evaluation therefore needs multiple layers: private tasks, live repository tasks, long-horizon maintenance work, security review, regression testing, human review burden, and post-merge defect rates.
+Useful evaluation therefore needs multiple layers: private tasks, live repository tasks, long-horizon maintenance work, security review, regression testing, human review burden, post-merge defect rates, rollback frequency, and maintainability review.
 A coding agent that passes a benchmark but creates brittle, unmaintainable code has not solved engineering.

 Risk Pattern